-The third and most popular way is to take a ship from either the bottom tip of South America or from New Zealand.
+The third and most popular way is to take a ship from either the bottom tip of South Americ, from New Zealand or from Australia.

-These voyages are usually part of a guided tour, and you can either join a familiar cruise-ship style trip, or a more adventurous small-vessel expedition, run by companies like One Ocean Expeditions.
+These voyages are usually guided tours of Antarctica, and you can either join a familiar cruise-ship style trip, or a more adventurous small-vessel expedition, run by companies like One Ocean Expeditions.